Skip to main content

 Example clinical scenario

 A young, fit and healthy woman presents to her GP as she is planning a pregnancy.
-She has a family history of DMD and is concerned that there is a risk of a future pregnancy being affected.
+She has a family history of Duchenne muscular dystrophy (DMD) and is concerned that there is a risk of a future pregnancy being affected.

 When to consider genomic testing

-• When there is a maternal family history of Duchenne muscular dystrophy (DMD) or Becker muscular dystrophy (BMD) (this may be genetically confirmed or only clinically likely).
+• there is a maternal family history of DMD or Becker muscular dystrophy (BMD) (this may be genetically confirmed or clinically likely); and/or

-• Where the mother is a carrier for DMD or BMD and the pregnancy has been confirmed to be male.
+• the mother is known to be a carrier for DMD or BMD and the pregnancy has been confirmed to be male.
 DMD and BMD are both X-linked recessive conditions.
 A male fetus will therefore have a one-in-two chance of developing the condition if their mother is a carrier.

 What do you need to do?